freddyb/homepage/drafts/the_s_in_interoperability.md

 # Postel's Law

 Most of the time, gradual interop is fine.
-After all,The internet was built on [rough concensus and running code](https://www.ietf.org/participate/).
+After all, the internet was built on [rough concensus and running code](https://www.ietf.org/participate/).
 People were told to "be conservative in what you do, be liberal in what you accept from others".
 This, also known as Postel's Law or the